AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 caused by smoke from the burned windings of electromagnets

-overloaded by a strong electric current ..? ..
+overloaded by a strong electric current ..?..

 It was supposed to be a consequence

-of Einstein's unitary field theory , when strong the
+of Einstein's unitary field theory, when strong the

-electromagnetic field " opened a new dimension in space
+electromagnetic field "opened a new dimension in space -

-" took place .
+took place.
 Here, too, these are false

-unsubstantiated legendsand the mystification of
+unsubstantiated legends and the mystification of

-the character of science fiction or UFO, spread by
+the character of science fiction or UFO, spread by sensation-seekings

-sensational-greedy conspiracy authors.
-The electromagnetic field
+conspiracy authors.
+The electromagnetic field used, although it

-used, although it might have seemed fantastically strong at the
+might have seemed fantastically strong at the time, was in fact insignificantly

-produce any observable relativistic effect (after
+weak to produce any observable relativistic effect (after all, even the strongest field would not

-stated effects ...) .
+field theories..).
 At present, much stronger

 electromagnetic fields are commonly used in many applications (eg accelerators or nuclear magnetic resonance, often

-with the aid of superconducting electromagnets) , and of
+with the aid of superconducting electromagnets), and of

 course there are no indications of similar

-The unitary theory of the field turns the classic problem " How does the source wake the field around it? " completely to the head and asks: " How is what we consider to be a source composed of its field? ".
-Problem excitation field, as well as the problem of interactions with other particles of that field, then no automatic Void - all the fields which are in some way (after d le their internal laws) develops in space and time.
+Thus, the unitary theory of the field the classic problem "Which way the source excite the field around it?" he turns completely to the head and asks: "How is what we consider to be a source, composed from its field?".
+The problem of field excitation, as well as the problem of the interactions with other particles with this field, then automatic disappears - everyting is a field, that develops in a certain way (according to its internal laws) in space and time.
 Only in our observation do some areas of the field appear to us as "sources" and others as excited or acting "fields".

 In the 1920s, physics

-knew only two types of forces: electromagnetic and gravitational .
+knew only two types of forces: electromagnetic and gravitational.
 Both of these forces decrease

 with the square of the distance from the (point) source, and the